rmountjoy92/DashMachine/README.md

 Password: adminadmin
 ```

+## Updating
+For python, use git.
+For docker, just pull the latest image and recreate the container.

 ## Configuration
 The user data folder is located at DashMachine/dashmachine/user_data.
 This is where the config.ini, custom backgrounds/icons, and the database file live.
 A reference for what can go into the config.ini file can be found on the settings page of the dashmachine by clicking the info icon next to 'Config'.